aproano2/la-pollution-burden/README.md

 - What are the main factors that contribute to the pollution burden in Los Angeles?
 - What are the less polluted areas in Los Angeles?
-- What are the areas with the lowest unemployment?
+- What are the areas with the lowest poverty?
 - Is there a correlation between socioeconomic factors and pollution burden?
 - How well can we predict the pollution burden?
-- How well can we predict cardiovascular diseases?
+- How well can we predict poverty?

 ### 2. Data Understanding